Scientific Disciplinary Sector (SSD)

 Visualizza la bibliografia con Leganto, strumento che il Sistema Bibliotecario mette a disposizione per recuperare i testi in programma d'esame in modo semplice e innovativo.

-The exam consists of a series of 3 quizzes assigned during the course (40% of the final grade) and a written test after the end of the course (60%).
+The exam consists of a series of 3 quizzes assigned during the course and a written test after the end of the course.
+The quizzes grade gives a bonus which can reach 3 points and is added to the mark of the written test.
 Also an oral examination could be compulsory, in case the teacher needs for specific insights.
 Requests for further questions to increase the score are not accepted.

 The written test and the quizzes contain both practical exercises and theoretical questions.
 Each quiz will focus on a specific part of the program, while the written test covers the whole program of the course.
 During the carrying out of the quizzes and the written test it is not allowed to use notes or other didactic material.